How To Get Your Brand In A Music Video

 We always talk about music videos being one of the most effective platforms for brands.
 Why?
 Because these videos live forever online and are replayed for years after their debut.
 The brand exposure just never dies.
 But how actually does the brand ultimately get the exposure?

 There are a ton of questions: How do these partnerships come about?
 Do the brands approach the artist?
 Does the record label approach the brand?
 Is it done through the artist’s management?
-And what happens after the initial interest is confirmed from both parties?
-In this blog, Hollywood Branded provides an inside look into the benefits and how to get your brand in a music video from one of our own music video campaigns.
-How it came to be, how it was filmed, and how we prepared the brand for the music video’s release.
+And what happens after the initial interest is confirmed by both parties?
+In this blog, Hollywood Branded provides an inside look into how to get your brand in a music video from one of our own music video campaigns.

 Initial Conversations On Getting Your Brand Into A Music Video